Get your EIN in as fast as 7 business days. Apply now for $49

 Method 1: Fax Form SS-4 (Free)

 Download Form SS-4 from irs.gov.
-Complete all 21 fields.
-Fax to 855-215-1627.
+Complete every field.
+Fax it to 855-215-1627.
 Wait 4-7 business days.
 The IRS returns your EIN by fax.
-Total cost: $0 (plus any fax service fees, typically $1-5).
+Total cost: $0, plus a small fax service charge of roughly $1-5.

 Method 2: Call the IRS (Free)

 Call 267-941-1099 from your country.
-Hours: Monday-Friday 7:00 AM to 7:00 PM Eastern Time.
+Hours: Monday-Friday, 7:00 AM to 7:00 PM Eastern Time.
 Have your Form SS-4 information ready.
 The IRS can issue your EIN during the call.
-Total cost: $0 (plus international calling charges).
+Total cost: $0, plus international calling charges.

-Why Most Non-Residents Choose a Service
+Why Many Non-Residents Choose a Service

-• IRS phone hold times average 30-60 minutes
+IRS phone hold times30-60 minutes per call

-ein.so eliminates these issues.
-We prepare your Form SS-4 correctly, fax it to the IRS, and deliver your EIN by email. $49 Standard. $97 Express.
-Get started.
+ein.so removes these obstacles.
+We complete your Form SS-4 correctly, fax it to the IRS, and deliver your EIN by email. $49 Standard. $97 Express.
+Get started or read EIN for non-residents and EIN without SSN.

 Summary

 The EIN is always free from the IRS.
-The only question is whether you want to handle the process yourself or pay someone to do it.
-For US residents with an SSN, there is no reason to pay — use the free online tool.
-For non-residents, the free methods work but require more effort. ein.so exists to make it easy.
+For US residents with an SSN, use the free online tool — there is no reason to pay.
+For non-residents, the free fax and phone methods work but require a correct Form SS-4 and patience. ein.so exists to make the non-resident path simple and fast.

 Frequently Asked Questions